KindleTools/KindleClippingsToJEX/README.md

 # KindleClippingsToJEX

-**KindleClippingsToJEX** is a robust tool designed to process your Kindle highlights (`My Clippings.txt`) and convert them into a **Joplin Export File (.jex)**.
-It preserves all metadata (author, book, date, page/location) and organizes them into a clean notebook structure ready for import into [Joplin](https://joplinapp.org/).
+**KindleClippingsToJEX** is a robust, professional-grade tool designed to process your Kindle highlights (`My Clippings.txt`) and convert them into a **Joplin Export File (.jex)**.
+It preserves all critical metadata (author, book, date, page/location) and intelligently organizes them into a clean notebook structure ready for direct import into [Joplin](https://joplinapp.org/).

+Whether you are a casual reader or a power user, this tool ensures your Kindle notes are never lost and always accessible in your favorite note-taking app.

 ## Features

-- **Enhanced Metadata**: Extracts author, book title, location, and page number (with zero-padding, e.g., `[0042]`) from raw clippings.
-- **Smart Tagging**: Use notes as tags in Joplin.
-Supports splitting multiple tags by comma, semicolon, or period (e.g., "tag1, tag2").
+### 🚀 Core Functionality
-- **JEX Export**: Generates a standard `.jex` file (tarball of markdown files + metadata) that can be imported directly into Joplin.
+- **JEX Native Export**: Generates standard `.jex` files (tarball of markdown files + JSON metadata) that import flawlessly into Joplin, preserving creation dates and official titles.
-- **Deduplication**: Avoids creating duplicate notebooks or notes for existing books/authors in the export.

-- **Dual Interface**: Use the command-line interface (CLI) for automation or the Graphical User Interface (GUI) for visual management.
-- **Smart Parsing**: Automatically parses books, authors, and types (highlight vs. note).
-- **Metadata Preservation**: Associates notes with their corresponding highlights and tags.
+- **Enhanced Metadata Extraction**: Intelligently extracts author names, book titles, locations, and page numbers.
+It even handles page numbers with zero-padding (e.g., `[0042]`) to ensure proper lexical sorting.
+- **Smart Tagging**: Converts your Kindle notes into Joplin tags.
+Supports splitting multiple tags by comma, semicolon, or period (e.g., "productivity, psychology").
+- **Deduplication Logic**: Prevents duplicate notes.
+If you re-import an updated clippings file, the system is designed to identify existing highlights based on content hash and metadata.
-- **Multi-language Support**: Configurable parsing for Kindle devices set to English, Spanish, French, German, Italian, or Portuguese.
+- **Multi-language Support**: Fully configurable parsing for Kindle devices set to English, Spanish, French, German, Italian, or Portuguese.

-- **Modular Architecture**: Clean code structure designed for extensibility.
-- **High Performance**: In-memory JEX generation avoids disk I/O overhead for fast processing.
-- **Security**: Configuration is externalized to avoid committing sensitive data.
+### 🎨 "Zen" Graphical User Interface (New)
+The project features a completely redesigned, modern "Zen" interface focused on simplicity, focus, and efficiency.

+#### Key GUI Features:
+- **Instant Auto-Load**: Automatically detects and loads `data/My Clippings.txt` on startup.
+If not found, a friendly "Empty State" guides you.
+- **Live Stats Dashboard**: The header updates in real-time to show exactly how many highlights are visible (e.g., *"Showing 12 of 521 highlights"*).
+- **Clean Data Table**: A clutter-free table view focusing on what matters:
+  - **Date**: Sortable by timestamp.
+  - **Book**: Filterable title.
+  - **Author**: Filterable author name.
+  - **Content**: Smart preview that expands on double-click.
+  - **Tags**: Editable tags column (comma-separated).
+- **Smart Search**: Real-time filtering by text.
+Type "Harry" and instantly see only related notes.
+The export function respects this filter ("What You See Is What You Get").
+- **Bidirectional Editing**:
+  - Edit text directly in the table cells.
+  - OR use the spacious **Bottom Editor Pane** for long texts.
+  - Changes are synced instantly between views.
+- **Power Selection & Context Menu**:
+  - **Multi-select**: Use `Shift+Click` or `Ctrl+Click` to select multiple rows.
+  - **Right-Click Menu**:
+    - **Export Selected**: Create a mini .jex file containing ONLY the selected notes.
+    - **Duplicate**: Clone a row (useful for splitting one long highlight into two distinct notes).
+    - **Delete**: Remove unwanted highlights before exporting.

+### 💻 Command Line Interface (CLI)
+For power users and automation scripts, the CLI offers a headless experience.

+- **Batch Processing**: Process huge files in seconds without opening the window.
+- **Configurable**: Fully controlled via arguments or `config.json`.

 ## Installation

-1. Clone the repository:
+1. **Clone the repository:**
    ```bash
    git clone https://github.com/yourusername/KindleClippingsToJEX.git
    cd KindleClippingsToJEX
    ```

-2. Create a virtual environment (recommended):
+2. **Create a virtual environment (Recommended):**
    ```bash
    python -m venv .venv
    # Windows